pedrobertao/golang-interview-prep/questions/en-us.md

 > A slice is a reference to a segment of an array, allowing its length and capacity to be adjusted as needed.
 Slices are used more frequently than arrays in Go due to their flexibility.
 For example, `var slice []int` declares a slice of integers.
 Slices can be resized using functions like `append`.

 #### 15. What is the main difference between an array and a slice in Go?

 > **Answer:**
 > The main difference is that arrays have a fixed size, whereas slices have a dynamic size that can grow or shrink as needed.

 #### 16. What is `go vet` in Go?

 **Answer:**

->`go vet` is a tool that inspects Go source code to detect suspicious constructs or common errors that the compiler does not catch.
+> `go vet` is a tool that inspects Go source code to detect suspicious constructs or common errors that the compiler does not catch.
 > By running `go vet`, you can identify and fix these issues before compiling the code, helping to avoid bugs and unexpected behavior.

 #### 17. What is `go fmt` in Go?

 **Answer:**

 > `go fmt` reformats the code to follow Go's formatting conventions, making the code more readable and consistent.
 This includes:
+>
 > - Correct indentation.
 > - Proper spacing.
 > - Breaking long lines.
 >   Using `go fmt` helps maintain a uniform coding style in projects, making the code easier to read and maintain by different developers.

+#### 18. What is `Context` package in Go?

+**Answer:**

+> The context package is used for managing deadlines, cancelation signals, and other request-scoped values across API boundaries and between processes.
+It is typically used to control and manage the lifecycle of a request, allowing for graceful shutdowns, timeouts, and propagation of cancelation signals.
+Context is commonly passed as the first parameter to functions that perform long-running operations, ensuring they can be terminated if needed.

 ## ❗❗ Tricky Questions ❗❗

 #### 1. What is the output of the following Go program and why?

 ```
 import "fmt"
 package main